 Monday, October 21, 2024

-Ellowyne Wilde by Robert Tonner
+Ellowyne Wilde (and Neema!) by Robert Tonner

 I've lived in New Jersey for four years at this point, and have just recently gotten around to installing some shelves and unpacking the majority of my doll collection.
 Pretty lame, right?
 But better later than never, I guess, and it's been a fun project.
 I've uncovered a few obscure dolls that I forgot I owned, and gone on several feverish basement searches for dolls that I thought I'd lost.
 I should do a whole post about that at some point, and maybe show you some of my shelves once they're organized.